ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ## Inductive Bias:
 - Inductive bias is the set of assumptions a learner uses to predict results given inputs it has not yet encountered.

+---

 ## SVM (Maximum margin hyperplane):
 - `ywx > gamma`, it add a pre-specified margin.
 - For gamma=0, it becomes perceptron
 - Reason behind the name "Support Vector Machine"?
-    1. SVM optimization discovers the most important examples (called "support vectors") in training data
+    1. SVM optimization discovers the most important examples (called `support vectors`) in training data
     2. These examples act as `balancing` the margin boundaries (hence called `support`)
 - margin(gamma) is distance as `(wx+b) / ||w||`
 - to maximize the margin, we minimize the `||w||`